 Mother’s Day came with a great celebration to the blogging world.
 We didn’t have time to write about all activities.
 It was an opportunity for everyone to show how their mothers had been the problem solvers in their personal lives.
 Amendments to laws like Hindu Succession Act and Hindu Adoption and Maintenance Acts came in their lives as double jeopardy.
 It taught Indian men that there was no one to speak in favour of them.
 This was the time when My Choice was still a hot topic of gender debates and Deepika Padukone’s explanation of her making the film had actually made people like me fuming.
 I have shown how scientific methods like The Nudge Theory was used by the feminists for male shaming which was eventually leading to India’s growing apathy towards marriage.

-In the beginning of June 2015 a survey on love marriages showed how the factors responsible for successful love marriages.
+At the beginning of June 2015, a survey on love marriages showed how the factors responsible for successful love marriages.
 The study taught a lot about Indian marriages and Male lives.
 In that month a male body deodorizer was launched by Nivea for Men through a misandric campaign #BanBodyOdor.
 Indeed misandry can be used to sell any product including those meant for men.

 Then came the Father’s Day celebration.
 A Bengali movie BelaSheshe changed our perceptions for our fathers.
-It raised question on age factor in relations and the true meaning of togetherness and sacrifice in relations.
+It raised the question of age factor in relations and the true meaning of togetherness and sacrifice in relations.

 It was in that month a feminist article on spelling out the code of conduct for male feminists proved the male feminists are biggest losers on earth, even when they try to prove that MGTOWs are losers.

-It was during the end of July this year, open marriage of someone taught us a lot of lessons.
-I met Saket Sekhsaria a teen who created sensation in India by one of his noble works for men.
+It was at the end of July this year, the open marriage of someone taught us a lot of lessons.
+I met Saket Sekhsaria a teen who created a sensation in India by one of his noble works for men.

 Then a campaign named “Selfie Against Dowry” took Indian society to the storm.
 Even WCD ministry promoted that campaign on their FB page without realizing how they were fooled by that.